-Use Open-Source Software Instead of Licensed Software for Certain Applications
+Savings Options Use Open-Source Software Instead of Licensed Software For Certain Applications

-Savings: \$14 million annually
+Savings: \$6 million annually

 Each year the city pays fees to maintain a variety of computer software licenses.
 Many open-source alternatives to traditional software packages are available at no cost for the software.
+Several cities have transitioned to using open-source software for such functions.
+For example, Munich, Germany switched from Microsoft to use the open-source systems of Linux and LibreOffice, creating its own "LiMux" system.
 Under this option the city would reduce its use of licensed software by switching to open-source software.
-In May 2014, legislation was introduced in the City Council to have the city minimize its contracts for licensed software in favor of open-source software.
+In February 2016, a hearing was held on legislation introduced in the City Council that would require the city to minimize its contracts for licensed software in favor of open-source software.